Foundation Program Sites

 BREAKOUT SESSION A: 9:15 - 10:15 am

-2. What happens when we center ourselves not as experts, but as fellow patients, caregivers, and people first? - M.K.
+2. Trust > Truth: What happens when we center ourselves not as experts, but as fellow patients, caregivers, and people first? - M.K.
 Haber

-2. Learning Objectives: a) Identify where we are and how we got here. b) Identify some effective communication strategies. c) Understand the importance of collaborations for amplification (Every single one of us needs every single one of us.)
+2. Learning Objectives: A. Recognize the current medical misinformation environment and how we got here.
+B. Identify some effective communication strategies.
+C. Explain the importance of collaborations for amplification (Every single one of us needs every single one of us.)

 _____________________________________________________________